-To date Janine has received the Dutch Music Prize from the Ministry of Culture – the highest distinction an artist can receive in The Netherlands, as well as numerous other awards, including four Edison Klassiek Awards, three Echo Klassik awards, the Preis der Deutschen Schallplattenkritik, as well as the NDR Musikpreis for outstanding artistic achievement.
-She has been given the VSCD Klassieke Muziekprijs for individual achievement and the RPS Instrumentalist Award for performances in the UK.
-Janine was trained by Coosje Wijzenbeek, Philipp Hirshhorn and Boris Belkin, amongst others.
+Janine has won numerous prizes, including four Edison Klassiek Awards, four ECHO Klassik awards, the Preis der Deutschen Schallplattenkritik, NDR Musikpreis for outstanding artistic achievement and the Concertgebouw Prize.
+She has been given the VSCD Klassieke Muziekprijs for individual achievement and the Royal Philharmonic Society Instrumentalist Award for performances in the UK.
+In September 2015 she was awarded the Bremen MusikFest Award.
+Janine studied with Coosje Wijzenbeek, Philipp Hirshhorn and Boris Belkin.